 Had the same exact issue.
 RCA DRC257N was acting funny, frequently freezing up at HELLO screen, sometimes buttons would stop working during playback, requiring frequent unplugging to get back to working.
 Opened the case, pulled out the power board and noticed that capacitor C411 (1000uF 16V) was bulging out at top and bottom.
 Replaced with a $1.59 1000uF 35V capacitor from Radio Shack and all is back to good working order.
 Thanks.

+Before reading anything about the RCA DRC257N HDMI DVD player online, I decided to open the DVD player and inspect the power supply board after the unit failed.
+I found that the 16v 1000uF capacitor can had a bulging top, and then with closer inspection I saw that the bottom was pushed out.
+I was worried that the capacitor being damaged may have also effected more components on the board.
+I decided to attempt a repair, without the use of a multimeter.
 I looked around through my computer parts junkyard hoping that some board may have a 16v 1000uF capacitor.
 I opened up a computer power supply, and out of the dozen or so capacitors one of them was a match.
 I de-soldered the bad cap, and soldered in the new.
 The DVD player works perfectly now.

 The terse, unexplained, and therefore useless, answer of "1000uF 16v cap." apparently is in reference to C411 on the power supply board, which is a large Electrolytic capacitor that is the final filter stage on the DC power going out the the main system board.
 If this capacitor is not functioning properly, there could be ripple in what should be a pure DC voltage feeding the logic and video circuits of the system.
 ANY fluctuations in this DC voltage can cause erratic behaviour throughout the system.
 Symptoms such as weird displays, functions not working properly, intereference in the video, and total failure can be attributed to "dirty" DC voltages to the main board.
 This is true regarding ALL of the big "black can" capacitors on the power supply board.
 A user's ability to replace ANY circuit components would be limited to their competency with a solidering iorn, removal, repair and replacement of circuit boards, and would be done STRICTLY AT YOUR OWN RISK.